van001/lesscode-fp/README.md

 # Overview

-In pure functional programming languages, you either write functions with **no** [side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) (pure functions) or functions with side-effects.
-Also in FP, you do not assign anything, you just compose functions to produce a desired outcome.
-FP languanges treat functions as a 1st class citizen and so you can pass / return a function to / from another function.
+In functional programming languages :

+- you either write functions with **no** [side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) (pure functions) or functions with side-effects.

+- you do not assign anything, you just compose functions to produce a desired outcome.
+F

+- functions are treated as a 1st class citizen and so you can pass / return a function to / from another function.

 [lesscode-fp](https://github.com/van001/lesscode-fp/blob/master/lesscode/src/index.js), libarary is designed using the functional programming principles :